Lindenwood Lions men's ice hockey: NCAA Era

 The Lions playing at the Centene Community Ice Center against Alaska during the 2024-25 season.

 Lindenwood played their first NCAA hockey game, a 0–4 loss, against #2 Minnesota on October 1, 2022.
 The team's first varsity win would come two weeks later in the form of a 7–6 home win against Air Force.
 The Lions' first two seasons in Division I led to mixed results, as the team compiled a 13–40–5 record.
 Following the 2023–24 season, the university announced the firing of head coach Rick Zombo, ending his tenure at 14 seasons with the Lions as a head coach, between both ACHA and NCAA.

 On April 23, 2024, the university announced that they had hired Michigan associate head coach Bill Muckalt as the second head coach in team history.
 The Lions' 2024–25 season immediately started on a high note, with the Lions earning a shocking 4–2 upset win at #9 Wisconsin in their first game.
 This was the Lions' first ever win over a ranked opponent.
-After this victory, the Lions held a record of 1–0–0.
-To date, this is the only time the Lions have ever held a winning record at the varsity level.
+After this victory, the Lions held a record of 1–0–0, their first time with a winning record in program history.
 The Lions would finish the season with an 8–22–2 record, the most wins in team history.
 Following the season, Muckalt left the Lions to coach at Michigan Tech.
 On June 7, 2025, former Penn State associate head coach, Keith Fisher, was named the third head coach in team history.

+Fisher's first season was an overall success, seeing the Lions hover around .500 for most of the season and recording a huge upset over #5 Denver, the highest ranked team the Lions have ever beaten.
+The Lions were ranked second amongst the Division I Independent teams by NPI, and headed into the inaugural United Collegiate Hockey Cup as the #2 seed, eventually falling in the championship match to Alaska by a score of 4-3 in overtime.

 Lindenwood will be eligible for postseason participation in 2026–27.